phuthiennguyen-hub/CNN-pVAE-/README.md

 D_\text{KL} = \frac{1}{2} \left[ \log \frac{1}{{\sigma_q}^2} -1 + {\sigma_q}^2+ {\mu_q}^2 \right]
 $$

-This term is added to the reconstruction loss to form the full VAE objective.
+For other kernel, we need to drive the KL divergence according to it.

 ---